 This is where I will present the tool to you: HELP (Advanced Intrusion Detection Environment).

-This software makes it possible to monitor the integrity of a system by comparing all the files with a database of previously created files.
+This software allows you to monitor the integrity of a system by comparing all files with a previously created file database.

 The principle of HELP is simple.
 This involves building a sort of signature database of all the files on your server.
-Help will create a database of signatures using cryptographic fingerprinting algorithms for files.
-Periodically, AIDE will recalculate the fingerprints of files which may change regularly in order to have a constantly updated database of signatures.
+Help will create a database of signatures using cryptographic file fingerprinting algorithms.
+Periodically, AIDE will recalculate the fingerprints of files which may regularly change in order to have a constantly up-to-date signature database.

-If the fingerprints are different (in terms of the file, its date, its access rights, ...), the software will detect a modification of files and notify the administrator by email or by log file depending on the configuration that you have set up.
+If the fingerprints are different (at the file level, its date, its access rights, etc.), the software will detect a file modification and notify the administrator by email or log file depending on the configuration you have set up.

 How to install and use AIDE (Linux - Debian)?